THE SOUTHSIDE ASSOCIATION

 Annual General Meeting

 Our AGM is in May each year.
 The last annual General Meeting of the Southside Association was held on Tuesday, 2nd May 2017.
 Colin Christison, elected as Chair for a further year, gave a report which you can see here.

-The Pleasance Triangle (at numbers 69 to 73) is being upgraded.
+The Pleasance Triangle (at numbers 69 to 73) has been upgraded.
 Raised flower beds have been installed, and a new stone and resin surface laid.
-It just needs to be planted up now:
+They have been planted up.
+Just need weeding!
+We wait to see what they look like later in the year.

 The Southside Doctors' Surgery on Bernard Terrace has now moved to Cameron Toll.
 There is an existing medical centre there, the Conan Doyle Medical Centre, where some space has become available.
 Here is some background to the move.